 There’s a quick detour inland to the bike Mecca of Alice’s Restaurant – just has to be done, then doubles back to Route 1 down into Sant Cruz.
 West Cliff Drive is a nice cruise with plenty of places to stop and take pics or head into the centre to check out the Pier and other restaurants.

 For those with more time, I can highly recommend a longer trip inland to the beautiful Yosemite National Park.
 At about 180 miles from San Fran, I suggest this three-day loop.

 - Day 1: San Fran to Yosemite, via Mines Road

 - Day 2: Cross Yosemite, head over Tiago Pass and then up Route 395 to South Lake Tahoe

 - Day 3: Quick look of Lake Tahoe, then back to San Fran via Sacramento

-Do you have any great recommendations of your favourite San Francisco motorcycle route or destinations?
+I hope you enjoy these routes as much as I did.
+Do you have any great recommendations for your favourite San Francisco motorcycle route or destinations?
 Please comment below and share what you’ve found.